phwoolcon/bootstrap/README.md

 **NEVER** put your codes into the `app/` directory, that make it complicated to implement modularization.

 ### 2.3.1 Create Project Composer Package
-If you are the first time to use Phwoolcon, create a new repository for your project codes:
+If you are the first time to use Phwoolcon, create a new repository
+in the `vendor` directory, for your project codes:
 ```bash
 mkdir -p vendor/my/project
 cd vendor/my/project